unixwars/dirsort/README.rst

   -d, --directories             Merge directories if appropriate -y, --yes                     Assume Yes to all queries and do not prompt -f FACTOR, --factor=FACTOR    Similarity threshold.
 By default, a minimun of 50% similarity is required before taking action
   -p PREFIX, --prefix=PREFIX    If needed, create new directories beginning with given prefix.
-You can specify '' or "" if you wan't to create new directories without prefix
+You can specify '' or "" if you want to create new directories without prefix